Maelkolb/Passauer_Jahrbuecher_Pipeline/README.md

 JSON-LD graphs into a single corpus-wide knowledge graph where articles, authors, sections, and volumes are nodes you can query.

----

-## What changed from the notebook

-The previous notebook did a great job of the OCR → HTML edition path but the structure detection was acknowledged as "intentionally crude" and the codebase wasn't easy to extend toward the knowledge graph.
-This refactor:

-1. **Modularised into a real Python package** (`pjb_pipeline/`) with a CLI.
-   No more "edit cell 1 and re-run all".
-2. **TOC-driven article detection** — the OCR already finds the table-of-contents block on every volume; we now parse it into structured `(section, author, title, page)` entries and use those as ground truth for article boundaries, instead of guessing from section-header positions.
-3. **Footnote-reference linking** — references inside body text (`1^`, Unicode superscripts) are detected and turned into HTML anchor links pointing to the resolved footnote element.
-4. **JSON-LD knowledge graph** — each volume now emits a schema.org-flavoured graph fragment with stable IRIs for Series, Volume, Section, Article, Page, Person and Footnote.
-The same author appearing in multiple volumes shares an IRI, so a downstream merge step deduplicates trivially.
-5. **vLLM-server backend** — the OCR module now reads `ocr.method: vllm` and `ocr.vllm_url` from config so the same code runs on Colab (local HF) and on your GPU host (remote vLLM).
-6. **CSS/JS lifted out of Python strings** — they live in `assets/` and are copied into each volume's output.
-Edit one file, every edition updates.
-7. **Per-volume YAML config** instead of editing cells — copy `configs/pjb-048-2006.yaml`, change four fields, run.

----

 ## Install